ManageIQ/manageiq-documentation/provisioning_virtual_machines_and_hosts/_topics/catalogs_and_services.md

 ## Catalogs and Services

-Through the use of catalogs, {{ site.data.product.title }} provides support for multi-tier service provisioning to deploy layered workloads across hybrid environments.
+Through the use of catalogs, {{ site.data.product.title_short }} provides support for multi-tier service provisioning to deploy layered workloads across hybrid environments.
 You can create customized dialogs that will give consumers of the services the ability to input just a few parameters and